Pre- Race and Race Day Information Sheet 2022/23

 You can only compete in the race for your age category.
 No veterans can decide they wish to compete as a Senior.
 Similarly, Under 12’s may not decide that they want to ride up into the Youths.
 There are absolutely no exceptions to this rule.

 All races will be ONLINE ENTRY only.
-Entry will open up 4 weeks before the race date (for registered riders) and 2 weeks before (for non registered riders / guests).
-Entry closes one week before the race.
+Entry will open up 6 weeks before the race date.
 Enter HERE

 RACE DAY INFO

 Signing on will close 30 minutes before each race starts.
 Riders will have been allocated a race number by online race entry system These will be assigned in alphabetical order to make it easier for you to find your own name and number.

 You will just need to present at sign on, show your licence and collect your number and timing chip.
 IMPORTANT – These numbers and chips are NOT yours to keep, they MUST be returned to signing on at the end of the races.
 Please wear the chip on your left ankle (to avoid it interfering with your drivetrain) and ensure it is secure.
 Please do not cut the strap in any way.
 You will be required to provide your British Cycling Race Licence; without it, you will be required to fill out a day licence form and pay an additional £3 (this is for insurance purposes)

 For 2022-23 we have had to impose riders limits on a few races for safety reasons.
 The online entry system will manage this so it will be clear how many places are remaining.
 Once its full its full and we cannot make .
 There will be a reserve list for each event.

 - Under 9 £3 (no race licence required)

 - Under 12 £3 (no race licence required)

 - Juniors £10 with BC licence and £13 without BC licence (includes £3 day licence)